Investigating Agency of LLMs in Human-AI Collaboration Tasks: Framework of Agency Features

 \xhdr{Self-Regulation} \textit{Can you adjust and adapt your intentions?} In situations when an individual's initial intentions may not be optimal, it is necessary to monitor, adjust, and adapt them.
 Such self-adjustment allows better control over one's goals.

-We characterize \textbf{strong self-regulation} as changing to a different preference on one's own (e.g., ``\textit{How about using the beige color instead?}'') or compromising one's preference (e.g., ``\textit{Let's compromise and design a beige-colored chair with a brown cushion}''), \textbf{moderate self-regulation} as changing one's preference to what someone else prefers (e.g., ``\textit{Ok, let's use the brown color}''), and \textbf{no self-regulation} as not changing what they originally preferred even after the other designer argued.
+We characterize \textbf{strong self-regulation} as changing to a different preference on one's own (e.g., ``\textit{How about using the beige color instead?}'') or compromising one's preference (e.g., ``\textit{Let's compromise and design a beige-colored chair with a brown cushion}'')\footnote{\editsc{Note that strong self-regulation is different from no self-efficacy as the user still tries to pursue their own preference which may be different from their initial preference or a compromise.
+The key is that this design shouldn’t be the one proposed by the other person.}}, \textbf{moderate self-regulation} as changing one's preference to what someone else prefers (e.g., ``\textit{Ok, let's use the brown color}''), and \textbf{no self-regulation} as not changing what they originally preferred even after the other designer argued.